Skip navigation

 CPR stands for cardiopulmonary resuscitation.
 It is a lifesaving procedure that is done when someone's breathing or heartbeat has stopped.
 This may happen after an electric shock, drowning, or heart attack.
 CPR involves:

-Permanent brain damage or death can occur within 4 minutes if a person's blood flow stops.
+Permanent brain damage or death can occur in as little as 4 minutes if a person's blood flow stops.
 Therefore, you must continue CPR until the person's heartbeat and breathing return, or trained medical help arrives.

 For the purposes of CPR, puberty is defined as breast development in females and the presence of axillary (armpit) hair in males.